-My role has evolved over the years, encompassing quite a variety of tasks and responsibilities, including finance, office management and comms.
 Being part of a bijou team means that every day brings new things, excitement and challenges.
 There’s a great deal of pressure on small organisations in the current climate, but seeing the impact of our work makes it all feel worthwhile.

-Jake Tily, Creative Programmes Manager
+Jake Tily, Creative Programmes Director

 Since graduating from Central School of Speech and Drama I’ve been fortunate enough to deliver and manage a range of different arts based projects with young people and adult community groups.
 Two projects that have always stuck out for me were arts based programmes in prisons.
 Firstly a two week residency with young fathers, where they wrote and performed a piece of theatre to their children, and secondly a healthy relationships drama workshop with a group of women on International Women’s Day.
 I found both experiences really rewarding, and I was able to see how powerful and integral the arts are within criminal justice settings.